 Are you facing ‘Path too long’ errors usually when you are using Windows Explorer?
-That is because Windows Explorer has a pathname limit of 260 characters.
+That is because File Explorer has a pathname limit of 260 characters.
 Which means if a path’s length is more than 260 characters, Windows Explorer will not be able to process it.
 This can really cause inconvenience at times, but there are methods to resolve this.
-Too Long Paths Detector or TLPD is a long file path finder & lister tool that will help you detect files with long paths on Windows systems.
+Too Long Paths Detector or TLPD is a long file pathfinder & lister tool that will help you detect files with long paths on Windows systems.

-Generally, a method to access any file with long path name is by renaming it or converting its path to a shorter length so that Windows Explorer can process it.
-TLPD, as the name suggests, is a detector, so its major task is detecting files having the path longer than a given threshold.
+Generally, a method to access any file with a long path name is by renaming it or converting its path to a shorter length so that Windows Explorer can process it.
+TLPD, as the name suggests, is a detector, so its major task is detecting files having a path longer than a given threshold.
 It cannot rename or replace these files for you; it can only detect them.

 TLPD is a simple, small portable utility meant for scanning your computer for files with long paths.
 TLPD is easy to use as well.
 All you need to do is download and execute the file corresponding to your system’s architecture.

 The program will then prompt you for selecting a location to scan.
 You can select the desired location or simply click on ‘No’ to scan your entire computer.
-It is recommended to scan entire computer for once, it does not take much time.
+It is recommended to scan the entire computer once, it does not take much time.